fsandhei/yambs/README.md

 YAMBS (Yet Another Meta Build System) is a command-line based meta build system for C++, written in Rust.

+## State of the project
+YAMBS is an ongoing project.
+It has bugs and needs better test coverage.

+This project begun just for fun and as a way for me to get familiarized in Rust and understand how meta build systems work.

+There might of course not be the best solutions for all things here.

+YAMBS is not intended to replace any of the popular systems that exist today.

+Any contribution to the project is welcome.
+Please create a PR with proper intent and description of what you are adding or modifying.

 ## Motivation
 It is intended to be a quick and easy build system for developers to easily maintain and manage their project.